Jefferson49/ExtendedImportExport/README.md

 * MY_ACTION specifies whether the Gedcom file will be downloaded, saved on the server, or both
   * Valid values: download (Default), save, both

+* MY_TIME_STAMP specifies whether a time stamp will be added to the file name of saved Gedcom files.
+MY_TIME_STAMP also defines whether the time stamp is added as prefix or as a postfix.
+  * Valid values: prefix, postfix

 * MY_GEDCOM7_FLAG specifies whether the generated GEDCOM file follows the GEDCOM 7 specification; default is GEDCOM 5.5.1
   * Valid values: 1